Key Takeaways

 - Surge pricing multiplies the per-mile rate — a 2x surge on a $1.20/mile fare effectively becomes $2.40/mile.

 Uber cost per mile is the per-mile rate charged for a ride on Uber's platform, and it is one of the three main components of every Uber fare (along with the base fare and per-minute rate).
 In 2026, UberX per-mile rates range from $0.90 in low-cost markets like Phoenix and Dallas to $2.50 in New York City, with most US cities falling between $1.00–$1.40 per mile (RideWise Rate Analysis, 2026).
+Independent pricing data from NerdWallet, Groupon, and Upgraded Points all corroborate this range, confirming that mid-tier Sun Belt cities consistently produce the lowest per-mile costs while coastal metros command a significant premium.

 Uber Cost Per Mile by City (2026)